Your Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For PPP Loan Forgiveness

 Once again, you’ll want to have documentation proving that these utilities were paid by keeping account statements, bank statements, canceled checks, and receipts.

-One last thing to note is that at least 75% of your loan must be used to cover payroll costs.
-The remaining 25% can be used to pay mortgage interest, utilities, and rent.
+One last thing to note is that at least 60% of your loan must be used to cover payroll costs in order to be forgiven.
+The remaining 40% can be used to pay mortgage interest, utilities, and rent.

 What Happens If I Don’t Qualify For Forgiveness?